Economic Freedom Fighters: Legal issues

+Attacking the judiciary

+The judicial monitoring organisation Judges Matter and the South African Ministry of Justice have condemned the EFF and its leader Malema for making unsubstantiated comments that, according to Judges Matter, are "an attack on the judiciary, a threat to judicial independence, and almost certainly a violation of the Constitution".
+This followed accusations Malema made in a criminal case against him for illegally discharging a firearm in a stadium.
+Malema accused the magistrate of incompetence and corruption when the magistrate refused to dismiss the case.
+Malema went on to make unsubstantiated accusations that the judgement was part of a conspiracy against him or his party.
+In addition to Malema, other senior EFF members—such as Dali Mpofu and Griffiths Madonsela—have made accusations, without evidence, against the judiciary and attacked the character of individual judges.

-Racial and ethnic prejudice
+Racism and ethnic prejudice

-Since its establishment the EFF has made a number of controversial racially or ethnically based statements about a number of South African minority groups.
-The EFF has been widely criticised for inciting and perpetuating racism.
-The EFF's has been criticized for adopting a biological interpretation of race that allows the party to easily generalise and attribute racism to particular groups or individuals based on their demographic classification; who in turn are targeted for racial prejudiced by the party.
+Since its establishment, the EFF has made a number of controversial racially- or ethnically-based statements about a number of South African minority groups, particularly white South Africans and Asian South Africans.
+The party has been criticized for adopting a biological interpretation of race that allows the EFF to easily generalize and attribute racism to particular groups or individuals based on their demographic classification; they are in turn targeted for racial prejudice by the party.
 This has had a polarizing and radicalizing impact on South African politics.
-Leaders of the party have targeted a number of public servants, journalists and communities based on their race.
+Leaders of the party have targeted a number of public servants, journalists, and communities based on their race.

-Anti-black racism

-Anthony Mathumba, an EFF councillor of the Makhado Local Municipality, is currently in court for hate speech.
-In June 2020, he is alleged to have created a Twitter account where he pretended to be a white woman and made racist comments to black women.